Fusion-Power-Plant-Framework/bluemira/documentation/source/base/parameter.rst

 Units
 """""
-:py:class:`ParameterFrame`s always enforce the same set of standard units :ref:`unit_convention`.
+:py:class:`ParameterFrames` always enforce the same set of standard units :ref:`unit_convention`.
-:py:class:`Parameter`s within a :py:class:`ParameterFrame` whose units are convertible to one of bluemira's standard units, have their values and converted to the corresponding standard unit.
+:py:class:`Parameters` within a :py:class:`ParameterFrame` whose units are convertible to one of bluemira's standard units, have their values and converted to the corresponding standard unit.
 This keeps the units used within Bluemira consistent across classes and modules.

 For this reason, if your inputs use a non-standard unit, the value you put into a :py:class:`Parameter` will be different to the one you get out.